Status Least Concern

 Blesbok feed almost entirely on grass.

-Blesbok are found in South Africa and have been introduced in Zimbabwe, Namibia and eastern Botswana.
-They live in grassland areas, and need to live in places where they can find water.
+Blesbok are found in South Africa and have been introduced to Zimbabwe, Namibia and eastern Botswana.
+They live in grassland areas, and need to live in places where they are able to find water.

 Blesbok males fight for access to females.
 Their fights can be very serious and even result in death.
 Young blesbok are able to walk and follow their mothers within half an hour of being born.
 They are weaned by about 4 months.